Histadrut: Goals

 Ben-Gurion transformed the Histadrut in a few months.
 He set up a well-defined hierarchy and reduced the competencies of local workers' councils.
 He also centralised the collection of membership dues, most of which were formerly used up by local branches.

 Absorption of immigration was seen as a very important task of the Histadrut.
 Providing immigrants with work was often seen as more important than the financial soundness of its operations.
 The labor leaders saw the failure to absorb immigrants as a moral bankruptcy that was much worse than financial bankruptcy.
 In 1924 the Histadrut's Office for Public Works collapsed and went bankrupt, and in 1927 the same happened to its successor, the privatised Solel Boneh.
 In both cases, the Zionist Executive bailed them out and recognised the deficit in the category of "expenses for immigration absorption".
 The Zionist Executive, sharing the goal of stimulating immigration with the Histadrut, had to do this because besides the Histadrut there was no other organisation in Palestine with the ability to absorb immigrants.

 By 1930 the Histadrut had become the central organisation of the Yishuv.
 It did what the Zionist Executive wanted, but was unable to do: absorb immigrants and organise the agricultural settlement, defense and expansion into new areas of production.
 According to Tzahor the Histadrut had become "the executive arm of the Zionist movement—but an arm acting on its own".
 It had become a "state in the making".

 According to Tzahor, while the Histadrut focused on constructive action, its leaders did not "abandon fundamental ideological principles".
 However, according to Ze'ev Sternhell in his book The Founding Myths of Israel, the labor leaders had already abandoned socialist principles by 1920 and only used them as "mobilizing myths".

 Leadership

 The chairman of the Histadrut today is Arnon Bar-David.

 Criticism

-The Histadrut has been criticized by European trade unions and international human rights groups over its failure to represent migrant workers, considered to be the most maltreated employees in Israel.
+The Histadrut had been criticized by European trade unions and international human rights groups over its failure to represent migrant workers, considered to be the most maltreated employees in Israel.
 In 2009, the Histadrut began accepting memberships of migrant workers.
-Another criticism of the Histadrut is that it appears to protect powerful interest groups in the labor market, i.e., that it does not protect all workers.